arbiepeligro/lingk_iptv/README.md

 # Lingk IPTV

-Lingk IPTV is licensed under the [MIT License], which permits users to freely use, modify, and distribute the software under the terms of the license.
+Lingk IPTV is licensed under the [!
+MIT License](LICENSE), which permits users to freely use, modify, and distribute the software under the terms of the license.
 However, the use of this software to access or distribute unauthorized or copyrighted content is prohibited.
 The software is intended only for lawful activities, and users must ensure they have the appropriate rights and permissions for any IPTV content they stream or access using Lingk IPTV.

 [![CC0](http://mirrors.creativecommons.org/presskit/buttons/88x31/svg/cc-zero.svg)](LICENSE)